AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 ## PHTML templates and PHP files

+### Hard-coded CSS styles

-### You must not hard-code inline CSS styles in PHP classes
+You must not hard-code inline CSS styles in PHP classes

 -  Reduces long-term maintenance efforts by having styles stored in one place.
 -  Simplifies debugging and reduces number of files to be modified.